basilfx/kippo-extra/README.md

 The patch is included in the `patch` directory and makes this behavior selectable.
 Change directory to `KIPPO_ROOT/kippo/core` and execute `patch -p0 < /path/to/honeypot.py.patch`.
 The patch should be successfully applied.
 Patch is created against revision 220 of the source.

+This issue has been reported.
+See https://code.google.com/p/kippo/issues/detail?id=59 for more information.

 ### Note 2
 The commands require you have a fake filesystem ready with fake links to the commands.
 Therefore, make sure the `/path/to/command` is in your fake filesystem.
 If a command does not work in a session, try to `touch /path/to/command` and then try again.
 If it works now, then you do not have the fake links in your fake filesystem.